-As of December 31, 2023, we have unconditional purchase commitments for 120 aircraft scheduled for delivery through 2028.
+As of December 31, 2024, we had purchase commitments for 171 aircraft scheduled for delivery through 2031, which includes an order for 35 737 MAX aircraft finalized in July 2024.
 All of these commitments arise from fixed price purchase agreements with Boeing, Airbus and other third parties, and may include escalation provisions.
-Under certain circumstances, we have the right to alter the mix of aircraft types ultimately acquired.
-The original equipment manufacturers (OEM) have informed us of expected delivery delays relating to certain aircraft, including as a result of disruption in their production systems.
-We remain in active discussions with Boeing and Airbus to determine the estimated impact and duration of continued delivery delays given the recent adjustments to their production systems.
+Under certain circumstances, we have the right to alter the mix of aircraft types ultimately acquired from original equipment manufacturers (OEMs).
+The OEMs have informed us of expected delivery delays relating to certain aircraft, including as a result of disruption in their production systems.
 The commitment schedule below reflects our estimate of when the Boeing and Airbus deliveries will occur.
 Our leases contain lessee cancellation clauses related to aircraft delivery delays, typically for delays greater than one year.
 Our purchase agreements with Boeing and Airbus contain similar clauses.

-The following table presents the estimated remaining payments for the purchase of aircraft as of December 31, 2023 (In Thousands):
+The following table presents the estimated remaining payments for the purchase of aircraft as of December 31, 2024 (In Thousands):